firefly-iii/docs/docs/docs/references/firefly-iii/search.md

 ### Keywords

-You can use several keywords for dates:
+You can use several keywords for dates.
+It may make it easier to search for relative periods.

 - `today`, `yesterday` or `tomorrow`
 - `start of this week`, `start of this month`, `start of this quarter` or `start of this year`